You can’t be expected to get through lock-down without a beautiful stack of brand-new science books. Time at home is indeed a time for reading.

 From social media to automation, algorithms run the world we live in.

 Hannah Fry’s Hello World offers a succinct overview of the many, many, many algorithms that determine every aspect of your life, from what you eat to what you watch on Netflix.

 Depending on your disposition, this might strike you as a bit too dystopian a read for the festive period.
 It might feel a bit too Black Mirror.
 But Hello World could function as a handbook for how to happily coexist with our algorithm overlords.
-It’s one of those “is this the future we really want?” sort of books, and reading it at Christmas could set you up for a more human 2019.
+It’s one of those “is this the future we really want?” sort of books.

 Stephen Hawking – A Brief History of Time